 Considering the variations between different studies, the model gives a good fit to experimental findings from previous studies with a slightly higher intercept for negative trials than that found in experiments with human subjects.
-This is probably due to the fact that the corresponding RT line (Figure 4b) is not completely linear, and the elevation for trials with set size of 15 and 20 results in an elevated intercept for an entire linear function.
+This is probably due to the fact that the corresponding RT line (Fig. 4b) is not strictly linear, and as a result has an elevated intercept for an entire linear function.
 We are still in process of investigating what causes the slightly increased RT for those trials.